|Elevation Gain||390 feet|

 If you don’t have the AllTrails app you might want to check it out, I really love mine.
 It records your progress and is a great way to search for hikes that are nearby and gives you difficulty measurements.
 According to AllTrails today’s hike was around 3.9 miles and had a total elevation gain of about 390 feet including undulations.
 That put the high point at just under 8,300 feet at 8,286.
 I was also moving for a total of 1 hours and 23 minutes.

 This was a fairly easy hike with out too much of an elevation gain but enjoyable and a nice way to start to break in a new pair of shoes.
 Here are the stats from my fitbit.

 The terrain is very easy to navigate on this trail.
 The path is mostly hard packed dirt with a few sandy spots.
 There are a lot of tree roots that are sticking up that could be trip hazards and a few small rocky areas.
-The biggest concern to keep an eye on is the amount of people on bikes, running and walking dogs on this trail.
+The biggest concern to keep an eye on is the amount of people.
+Bikers, joggers, and nature walkers fill up this trail.

 The trail has two parking areas both on route 73 near Conifer.
 The main area has a sign and a small access road to get to it and there are about 15-20 parking spaces that were filled up by 8:30 on a Sunday morning.
 There are bathroom facilities at the main parking area and also some picnic areas with covered tables.